bocovp/GeigerGPX/README.md

 # GeigerGPX

-GeigerGPX is an Android application for simultaneous recording GPS track and dose-rate information obtained from **RADEX RD1008** (РАДЭКС РД1008) Geiger counter.
+GeigerGPX is an Android application for simultaneous recording GPS track and dose-rate information obtained from a Geiger counter.
+Currently **RADEX RD1008** (РАДЭКС РД1008) and **RADEX RD1224Si** are suppoerted.
 No modification to the radiometer is required; signals are recorded via the microphone.
-Simply switch RD1008 into "search" mode, reset the threshold, and turn on the sound.
+Simply switch RD1008 into "search" mode, reset the threshold, and turn on the sound;
+for RD1224Si, turn on "quantum sound".

 ## Current capabilities

-- **Audio pulse detection:** Pulse detection uses three Goertzel filters (the main tuned at 3276.8 Hz and a pair of witnesses at ±234 Hz) plus a pulse duration filter.
-The parameters are tailored to RD1008 (not tested on other counters).
+- **Audio pulse detection:** Pulse detection uses three Goertzel filters: the main one (tuned at 3276.8 Hz for RD1008) and a pair of witnesses; plus a pulse duration filter.
 - **GPS track recording with dose overlay:** The application records position and superimposes dose rate data on the same track timeline.
 - **Export tracks to GPX files:** Tracks are saved in GPX format with custom extensions for dose rate; other GPX applications can open tracks, but will not display the dose rate information.
 - **Dose-aware map analysis:** Recorded tracks can be analyzed on a map as either color-graded lines or a heat map built from multiple selected tracks.